-WHAT IS THE ESTATE PLANNING BOND?
+WHAT IS THE GENERATION PLANNING BOND?

-The Estate Planning Bond is a combination of an international, single premium, capital redemption bond and a trust.
-It is a Discounted Gift Trust designed to mitigate your client's potential liability to UK Inheritance Tax (IHT), whilst providing them with an 'income' in the form of regular withdrawals of capital.
+The Generation Planning Bond is a combination of an international, single premium, capital redemption bond and a trust.
+It is a discounted gift trust designed to mitigate your client's potential liability to UK Inheritance Tax (IHT), whilst providing them with an 'income' in the form of regular withdrawals of capital.

-WHO IS THE ESTATE PLANNING BOND SUITABLE FOR?
+WHO IS THE GENERATION PLANNING BOND SUITABLE FOR?

-The Estate Planning Bond may be suitable for a single applicant or joint applicants (married or in a registered civil partnership) who:
+The Generation Planning Bond may be suitable for a single applicant or joint applicants (married or in a registered civil partnership) who:

-- > are UK domiciled - > have a potential liability to IHT which they want to reduce - > have £50,000 or more to invest without requiring access to their capital in the future, but still need to retain an 'income' throughout their lifetime (or until the value of the bond falls to zero) - > want to provide for their loved ones in the future - > are aged, or rated to be aged, over 50 but under 90 years old on application.
+- are UK domiciled - have a potential liability to UK IHT which they want - have £50,000 or more to invest without requiring access to their capital in the future, but still need to retain an 'income' throughout their lifetime (or until the value of the bond falls to zero) - > want to provide for their loved ones in the future - are aged, or rated to be aged, over 50 but under 90 years old on application.